puitiza/ecommerce/README-2.md

 ## CI/CD
 - **Pipeline**: GitHub Actions for building, testing, and deploying.
 - **Steps**:
-    - Run unit and integration tests with Maven and Testcontainers.
+    - Run unit and integration tests with Gradle and Testcontainers.
     - Perform code quality analysis with SonarQube.
     - Build and push Docker images to Docker Hub.
-    - Deploy to Kubernetes (local Minikube or Azure AKS).
+    - Deploy to Kubernetes (local Docker Desktop or Azure AKS).
 - **Configuration**: See `.github/workflows/build.yml`.

 ## Security